Neurology Matters

 Sensory Sensitivity

 Some brains are naturally more flexible when it comes to processing, storing, and recalling information, while others work in a more structured or literal way.
 This difference isn’t “good” or “bad” — it’s simply how each brain is wired.
 We can also see this spectrum of flexibility and rigidity in the way people adjust to different situations and environments.
+With additional skills and support, we can all learn to be flexible according to each of our own potential.

 Depth & Processing Speed